top of page

 The verb 'mutate' originates from the Latin word 'mutatus,' which is the past participle of 'mutare,' meaning 'to change' or 'to alter.'
 'Mutare' itself has ancient roots and is linked to the Indo-European root '*mei,' signifying 'to change' or 'to go.'
 In the context of genetics and biology, 'mutate' denotes the process of undergoing genetic change or modification, often leading to the emergence of a new or different form or characteristic.
 This etymology reflects the fundamental concept of change inherent in the term, highlighting the transformative nature of genetic mutations that drive evolution and diversity in living organisms.

-Quiz: Find the meaning of the verb mutate:
+Find the correct meaning of the verb mutate:

 Try Again!